Story published: January 29, 2021

 “A dollar spent in this community, we hire other businesses for other things we do, that are also local, so those dollars stay here,” he said.

 Another solution aimed at giving back is a fundraiser to support a local music academy that supports area musicians.
 The brewery plans to donate 100% of the proceeds of a special strawberry sour beer.
-A four-hour livestream fundraising concert event headlined by One Less Guest is also planned for January 30.
+A four-hour livestream fundraising concert event headlined by One Less Guest was also planned for January 30, 2021.

 Hugus said his business has been forever changed by the pandemic.
 One pandemic hack – curbside pickup – will probably be here to stay.